Business Growth Programme

-Following the completion of her second year at Cranfield, Michelle was offered a newly-created position within her company at a Rail Investigation Lead, where she has been able to use all of the new skills and information to enhance how the company conducts their investigation – which is unique to the Principal Contractor community.
+Following the completion of her second year at Cranfield, Michelle was offered a newly-created position within her company as a Rail Investigation Lead and has been able to use all of the new skills and information to enhance how the company conducts their investigations – which is unique to the Principal Contractor community.

-“The second year was just as good if not better than the first, as I was very familiar with how the course was run and I had already completed a number of assignments (thankfully) with decent grades so I knew I was capable in moving on to the MSc!”
+"The second year was just as good if not better than the first, as I was very familiar with how the course was run and I had already completed a number of assignments (thankfully) with decent grades, so I knew I was capable of moving on to the MSc!"

 Michelle’s current role as a Rail Investigation Lead has given her the chance to head up all significant investigations and support the health and safety team investigate accidents.
 By taking her learnings from Cranfield, Michelle now delivers a five-day IOSH (Institute of Safety and Health) accredited investigation training course that incorporates the new analytics skills learned at the university.